The pros and cons of using a wax finish over chalk paint and how to apply it!

 To ensure a beautiful outcome, you have to take the right steps from the start.
 I learned this the hard way and it took me having to completely redo a couple of pieces before I figured it out.

-If any kind of furniture polish or wax has been used on the piece over the years to retain the shine, etc. it will likely bleed through.
+If any kind of furniture polish or wax has been used on the original finish of the furniture over the years to retain the shine, etc. it will likely bleed through.